-Adult flu vaccination coverage in England and internationally
+Adult flu vaccination coverage

-'Influenza vaccination rate' refers to the number of people aged 65 and over who have received an annual influenza vaccination, divided by the total number of people over 65 years of age.
+OECD data: Influenza vaccination rates refer to the number of people aged 65 and over who have been received an annual influenza vaccination, divided by the total number of people over 65 years of age.
+In some countries, the data are for people over 60 years of age.
 The main limitation in terms of data comparability arises from the use of different data sources, whether survey or programme, which are susceptible to different types of errors and biases.
 For example, data from population surveys may reflect some variation due to recall errors and irregularity of administration.
-A number of countries changed the way in which influenza vaccination rates were calculated between 2005 and 2011.
-These countries are: Chile, Denmark, Germany, Israel, Luxembourg, New Zealand, Slovenia, Switzerland and the United Kingdom.
+The definition and combarability information are taken directly from the OECD report Health at a Glance 2017.
+Detailed information about the definitions, source and methods for each country can be found here.